zulip/zulip/README.md

-The Zulip project uses a system of labels in our [issue tracker](https://github.com/zulip/zulip/issues) to make it easy to find a project if you don't have your own project idea in mind or want to get some experience with workng on Zulip before embarking on a larger project you have in mind:
+The Zulip project uses a system of labels in our [issue tracker](https://github.com/zulip/zulip/issues) to make it easy to find a project if you don't have your own project idea in mind or want to get some experience with working on Zulip before embarking on a larger project you have in mind:

 * [Bite Size](https://github.com/zulip/zulip/labels/bite%20size):